treskon/elo-indexserver-client/README.md

 Based on the OpenAPI specification, the client library was generated using the [openapi-python-client tool](https://github.com/openapi-generators/openapi-python-client).

-## Get in touch
+## Contributing and Support

+We are happy to receive any contributions to this library.
+Feel free to open an issue or a pull request in our [GitHub repository](https://github.com/treskon/elo-indexserver-client).
+To get started read the [Contributing Guide](CONTRIBUTING.md).

 We're not able to offer any commercial assistance for this library, but we're always happy to hear your thoughts and assist you with any issues, as time permits.

-Feel free to contact us via mail
+Feel free to open an issue in our [GitHub repository](https://github.com/treskon/elo-indexserver-client) or contact us via mail at: internal-dev@treskon.at.
-at: internal-dev@treskon.at.

 ## License